 Abu Dhabi Port of Call

 Abu Dhabi has been called the richest city in the world, and the sleek skyline beckons cruise ships like a siren.
 While not as popular with tourists as nearby Dubai, its slower pace and more conservative approach provides an authentic glimpse into Arab culture.
-Visits to landmarks like the enormous Sheikh Zayed Grand Mosque and the Cultural Foundation can augment this experience, and complement a holiday spent lying on the beautiful white sand beaches.
+Visits to landmarks such as the enormous Sheikh Zayed Grand Mosque and the Cultural Foundation can augment this experience, and complement a holiday spent lying on the beautiful white sand beaches.

-Cruises to Abu Dhabi usually dock at Mina Zayed port, which lacks a dedicated cruise terminal, but is near to the city, and amenities like restaurants, shops and currency exchanges.
+Cruises to Abu Dhabi usually dock at Mina Zayed port, which is near to the city, and amenities such as restaurants, shops and currency exchanges.

-Abu Dhabi is designed for cars, and most visitors find it easiest to utilise the city's fleet of white and gold metered taxis which are both plentiful and reasonably priced.
-There is a limited bus service which is undergoing expansion, however it runs from Mina Zayed port to downtown Abu Dhabi.
+Abu Dhabi is designed for cars, and most visitors find it easiest to utilise the city's taxis, which are both plentiful and reasonably priced.
+There is a bus service and ride sharing apps such as Uber are another option.
 Walking is not an efficient way to see the city due to its spread-out design.

 Abu Dhabi has a number of impressive architectural sights, including the Sheikh Zayed Mosque, and the spectacular Corniche waterfront.
-While there aren't as many cultural or historical sites, you can see what Bedouin life was like in the Heritage Village museum, or relax in Khalifa Park, a beautiful green space with an aquarium, museum, train, playground, and more.
+While there aren't as many cultural or historical sites, visitors can see what Bedouin life was like in the Heritage Village museum, or relax in Khalifa Park, a beautiful green space with an aquarium, museum, train, playground, and more.
 Abu Dhabi also has beautiful white sand beaches that offer their own attractions in sunbathing and watersports.